News

 Join Jane and Ninya to relive the exciting revelation of a previously unpublished Tudor garment.
 A detailed examination of a recently discovered 16th century farthingale sleeve is the focus of the next Tudor Tailor online event.

-Visit The Tudor Tailor shop
+Visit The Tudor Tailor online shop

 Who do you think you were?